629 N. Main Street,

 The Historic North Theatre Performing Arts Center is a beautifully restored facility presenting all types of theatrical productions.
-The North Theatre originally opened in August 1947 as Danville, Virginia’s finest movie and vaudeville house, with a seating capacity of 608.
+The North Theatre originally opened on August 25 1947 with Dick Haymes in “Carnival in Costa Rica”.
+It was Danville, Virginia’s finest movie and vaudeville house, with a seating capacity of 608.
 Unfortunately for the owner, Mr. Leonard Lea, TV hit about the time of opening and he never had a vaudeville performance.
 The theatre remained open until mid-1976.
 After that time it was an auction house, a number of different churches, and, finally from 1990 to 2003, Carolyn’s House of Flowers.

 Because of the visionary efforts to reopen the North Theatre by local leaders, in 2003 a group was formed who purchased the theatre, a former restaurant next door with residence on the second floor and a third building next to the restaurant, which had been a two-story residence.
 The president of the group was local philanthropist Roy Gignac who was also a major donor.
 All told, over 3.5 million dollars was spent on the purchase and restoration of the complex which opened on February 25, 2005.
 The stage, originally 42 feet wide by 18 feet deep was enlarged to 42 feet wide by 38 feet deep.
 They had many wonderful productions, but because of a limited marketing budget and such high restoration costs they closed in 2010.